MYSTERY SCIENCE THEATER 3000

 • “Aw, this is a sequel to somethin’!” cries Crow in dismay.
 Indeed it is.
 It is a sequel to “Deathstalker” (1983) and “Deathstalker II: Duel of the Titans” (1987).
 But wait!
 There’s more!
 It is also a prequel to Deathstalker IV: Match of the Titans (1990).
 Sheesh.

-• M&TB take on Ren Fests once again (previously pumelled in episode 303- POD PEOPLE and also given the razz by Frank in an invention exchange in episode 402- THE GIANT GILA MONSTER with his renaissance festival punching bags.
-But here they devote two entire segments to it.)
+• M&tB take on Ren Fests once again (previously pummeled in episode 303- POD PEOPLE and also given the razz by Frank in an invention exchange in episode 402- THE GIANT GILA MONSTER, with his renaissance festival punching bags).
+But here they devote two entire segments to it.

-• The bots mention Edgar Bronfman a guy who was looming large in BBI’s life at the time: he was at the heart of a series of big media deals that were causing various companies that were paying BBI to repeatedly change hands.
+• The bots mention Edgar Bronfman a guy who was looming large in BBI’s life at the time: he was at the heart of a series of big media deals that were causing various companies that were paying BBI to repeatedly change hands, causing them to have a constantly changing series of corporate overlords.

-• The line “I dreamed a gold man was reading to me from a dirty book” will live forever in the hearts of humankind.
+• The line “I dreamed a gold man was reading to me from a dirty book” will live forever in the hearts of MSTies.

 • The final bit with the glass of milk is a reference to Hitchcock movie “Suspicion.”